amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 ##### Thresholding
 Experiments with different videos showed that fixed range thresholding will not work with different cases.
 Shadows, light conditions, pavement changings, all that gives unacceptable results with fixed range thresholding.

 Gradient thresholding sometimes can give aditional information but it is always noisy, what leads to problems with polynomial fitting after perspective transformation.
 Too wide line gives too much space for polynomial to fit.

 Thats why i spent most of project time budget implementing different adaptive thresholding methods.
 But experimenting with these methods i found that i can perform very well one whole one video and most of others, but not for all special cases simultaniously.

 Method that works well on simple cases + tunnel, will not work on pavement changings and so on.
 Actually, i found that it is hard for me to even formulate the general optimisation task fitting all possible cases.

 And it looks pretty much like, for example, task of detection of cat on images.

-So my guess for going further here is to try CNN for lane-lines detection.
+So, i think, my best guess for going further here is to try CNN for lane-lines detection.

 ##### Perspective transformation
 Static perspective transformation works rather satisfactorily with one video.
 Although when car moves from one pavement to another it jumps a little, and on these few frames static transformartion works really bad because of changed view angle of camera with respect to road plane.

 But the same perspective transformation, calculated for project video, doesn't work with challenge video.
 And for harder challenge video, i guess, "road is a plane" assumption does not even holds.

 So that all leads me to thoughts about dynamic perspective trasformation calculation.
 But here is sort of "chicken-egg" problem.
 To detect ROI for transformation estimation i'll need lane lines or, at least vanishing points.

 So here is the huge field of research for me.
-My first guesses is to look to "structure for motion" methods or similar methods of 3D scene estimation.
+My first guess her is to look to "structure for motion" methods or similar methods of 3D scene estimation.
 Stereo vision looks promising as well.